 Situational conditions, health problems,

-and/or psycho-social factors may be contributors.
-Communication
+medications and medical treatments and/or psycho-social factors may be

 problems and relationship

 conflicts also can reduce sexual desire and satisfaction.

 Some psycho-social factors have long-term